Cattle terms & terminology

 What is a heifer?

 A heifer is a young female animal before she has had a calf or in lactation following the first calving.
 Occasionally the term, first-calf heifer is used to describe a young female that has had only one calf.
-A heiferette is a heifer that has calved once and can’t calve again while an open heifer Bulling or Maiden heifer is sometimes used to refer to an animal that isn’t pregnant.
+A heiferette is a heifer that has calved once and can’t calve again while an open heifer Bulling or Maiden heifer are terms that are sometimes used to refer to an animal that isn’t pregnant.

 Calf is used to describe cattle (male or female) that are less than a year old.
 Between 1 and 2 years of age the animal will be known as a yearling.
 In some parts of the world this is further broken down into short yearling -when the animal is over a year but under 18 months and long yearling – when the animal is between 19 months and 2 years of age.